NatLabRockies/SAM/doc/source/detailed-photovoltaic-model/pv_module.rst

 Overview
 ~~~~~~~~

-When you use the model, you first enter a set of specifications to generate a set of coefficients for the module on the Module page, and then run a simulation of the PV system after specifying the rest of the system on the :doc:`System Design <pv_system_design>`, :doc:`Inverter <pv_inverter>`, and other input pages.
+When you use the model, you first enter a set of specifications to generate a set of coefficients for the module on the Module page, and then run a simulation of the PV system after specifying the rest of the system on the :doc:`pv_system_size`, :doc:`Inverter <pv_inverter>`, and other input pages.

 SAM uses the module specifications you provide to calculate a set of parameters at reference conditions for the CEC module model.
 During a simulation, the model adjusts temperature and incident irradiance coefficients to calculate the module efficiency at operating conditions other than STC.
 Note that the model does not account for all non-linear effects in the relationship of module power and irradiance.